edgedb/rfcs/text/1000-migrations.rst

 insert data migration queries.

-The ``create-migration`` command is normally interactive and relies on the user to provide input in schenarios where the migration is either ambiguous, or impossible without a data migration.
+The ``create-migration`` command is normally interactive and relies on the user to provide input in scenarios where the migration is either ambiguous, or impossible without a data migration.

 The ``edgedb migrate`` command is used to bring the database schema to the